Home » The

 ADDITIONAL ACTIVITIES TO BE CONSIDERED FOR DISTINGUISHED GLOBAL

-- Additional coursework such as intermediate to advanced foreign
+- Additional coursework in advanced foreign language study.

 VI.
 INDIVIDUAL GLOBAL FELLOW PORTFOLIO: